TennisSupporter/TennisSupporter/README.md

 Tennis Supporter (TS) is a service that support application user.

-This application offer new information that asscociated with tennis such as new tennis match to using Google Cloud Messaging. and also it can make make a list of matches.
+This application offer new information that asscociated with tennis such as new tennis match to using Google Cloud Messaging. and also it can make a list of matches.

 This project contains client libraries and samples to help developers interface with and explore the Google Cloud Messaging APIs.